jeskko/huntbot/README.md

-A dirty hack for syncing FFXIV hunt train status from/to a Google sheet document.
+A dirty hack for syncing FFXIV hunt train status between Discord and a Google sheet document.